eraybasar/pesdk-docs/_guides/ios/v6_5/concepts/logging.md

 ---
 layout: guides/ios/v6_5/content
-title: &title Photo Roll # title as shown in the menu and
+title: &title Logging # title as shown in the menu and

 menuitem: *title
 order: 0